Chaena/OribeBot/README.md

 # OribeBot
-Twitter bot that pulls a random image from a database with a description and [posts it to Twitter](http://twitter.com/OribeBot) once every two hours.
+Twitter bot that pulls a random image from a database with a description and [posts it to Twitter](http://twitter.com/OribeBot) once every six hours.